MySQL sync cluster fault tolerance

 Master node

-By default, a cluster consists of one primary node — the master node.
+By default, the cluster consists of one primary node—the master node.
 When connected to the master node, all operations are available: reading (SELECT) and writing (INSERT, UPDATE, DELETE, and others).

 All data changes on the master node are replicated to the replicas.
 The replication process does not affect the performance of the replicas and the master node.